The Coziest Ugly Cake Recipe — A Soft, Homemade Dessert That’s Better Imperfect

 Directions

-• In another bowl, beat butter and sugar until soft.
-Add eggs one at a time, then mix in milk and vanilla.
+• Add eggs one at a time, mixing gently after each.
+Stir in milk and vanilla.

 Latest Posts